 People brave enough to cross have reported claw-like scratches along their car or strange noises echoing around the covered bridge.
 Some may even feel like they’ve been scratched by an unseen force.
+While historical research hasn’t been able to back up this story, people are certainly experiencing something on that bridge.
 Maybe this is one bridge you don’t want to cross.

 Moving south, we enter an equally historic and reportedly haunted region.
 As the center of the 13 colonies with some of its largest cities, the Mid-Atlantic region has its share of ghost stories.

 The site of one of the bloodiest battles of the Civil War.
 Gettysburg is often called the “America’s most haunted town.”
 Ghostly locations are scattered around the battlefield and in town.
 The small town in Pennsylvania even has its own episode on History Channel’s Haunted History series.